revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/12-Routing.md

 ---

-2. How do to create an angular project, when I need to navigate between components?
+2.How do to create an angular project, when I need to navigate between components?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)